 - The Internet Communication Manager (ICM) sets up the connection to the internet.
 It can process both server and client web requests.
-The SAP NetWeaver® Application Server can act as a web server or a web client. - Central services (message server and enqueue server) are used for lock administration, message exchange, and load balancing in the SAP system.
+The SAP NetWeaver Application Server can act as a web server or a web client. - Central services (message server and enqueue server) are used for lock administration, message exchange, and load balancing in the SAP system.

 - AS ABAP components (on the left side in the following illustration): - The dispatcher distributes the requests to the work processes.
-If all the processes are occupied, the requests are stored in the dispatcher queue. - The work processes run ABAP or Java programs. - o The SAP Gateway provides the RFC interface between the SAP instances (within an SAP system and beyond system boundaries). - AS Java components (on the right side in the following illustration): - o The Server Processes run Java requests. - The instance controller controls and monitors the lifecycle of the AS Java instance.
+If all the processes are occupied, the requests are stored in the dispatcher queue. - The work processes run ABAP or Java programs. - The SAP Gateway provides the RFC interface between the SAP instances (within an SAP system and beyond system boundaries). - AS Java components (on the right side in the following illustration): - The Server Processes run Java requests. - The instance controller controls and monitors the lifecycle of the AS Java instance.

-The following illustration provides an overview of the components of the SAP NetWeaver® Application Server:
+The following illustration provides an overview of the components of the SAP NetWeaver Application Server:

-Figure 1: Components of the SAP NetWeaver® Application Server
+Figure 1: Components of the SAP NetWeaver Application Server

-Overview of SAP NetWeaver® Application Server ABAP/Java on OCI
+Overview of SAP NetWeaver Application Server ABAP/Java on OCI

-Oracle Cloud Infrastructure offers hourly and monthly metered bare metal and flexible machine compute instances with up to 51.2 TB of locally attached NVMe storage or up to 1 PB of iSCSI attached block storage.
-A 28-TB NVMe instance is capable of over 3 million 4K IOPS, the ideal platform for an SAP NetWeaver® workload using an Oracle Database.
+OCI offers hourly and monthly metered bare metal and flexible machine compute instances with a scalable amount of attached block storage and I/O performance.
+They are a great platform for an SAP NetWeaver workload using an Oracle Database.

-Depending on their shape, bare metal instances in OCI provide two network interfaces supporting bandwidths of 10, 25, or even 50 Gbps with no oversubscription.
-Virtual machine (VM) compute instances are always assigned to one physical network interface of the physical host and can have multiple virtual network interface cards (vNICs).
-All vNICs share the network bandwidth that corresponds to the shape launched or, if it is a flexible shape, to the current scale of the shape.
+The BM.Standard.E4.128 shape provides two network interfaces, each with 50-Gbps bandwidth.
+The VM.Standard.E4.Flex and VM.Standard.E5.Flex shapes are always assigned to one physical network interface of the physical host and can have multiple virtual network interface cards (VNICS).
+All VNICS share the network bandwidth of the current scale of the shape.

-Each bare metal compute instance has access to the full performance of the interface.
-VM servers can rely on guaranteed network bandwidths and latencies; there are no "noisy neighbors" to share resources or network bandwidth with.
+Although a bare metal compute instance has access to the full performance of the available network interfaces, a VM instance can rely on guaranteed network bandwidths and latencies; there are no "noisy neighbors" to share resources or network bandwidth with.
 Compute instances in the same region are always less than 1 ms away from each other, which means that your SAP application transactions are processed in less time and at a lower cost than with any other laaS provider.

 To support highly available SAP deployments, OCI builds regions with at least three availability domains.
 Each availability domain is a fully independent data center with no fault domains shared across availability domains.
-An SAP NetWeaver® Application Server ABAP/Java landscape can span across multiple availability domains.
+An SAP NetWeaver Application Server ABAP/Java landscape can span across multiple availability domains.

-Recommended Instances and Topologies for SAP NetWeaver® Application Server ABAP/Java Installation
+Recommended Instances and Topologies for SAP NetWeaver Application Server ABAP/Java Installation

-This section describes the recommended options for installing SAP NetWeaver® Application Server ABAP/Java on Oracle Cloud Infrastructure.
+This section describes the recommended options for installing SAP NetWeaver Application Server ABAP/Java on OCI.